 It should also be noted that articles, samples or containers to be placed on a precision scale should first be acclimatized to the ambient temperature.
 Items warmer or cooler than the precision scale itself can induce small air currents which influence the weighing cell due to the temperature differential.
 Not only can this cause drifting weight values, but items can appear heavier or lighter than they actually are.

-METTLER TOLEDO has developed a globally applicable scientific standard for the correct selection, calibration and operation of weighing equipment known as GWP®, or Good Weighing Practice™.
-Our GWP® Verification service provides you with all the information you need concerning calibration frequency and routine testing for your specific process and quality requirements: Weighing Devices - Verifying and Maintaining Accuracy Over Time
+METTLER TOLEDO has developed a globally applicable scientific standard for the correct selection, calibration, and operation of weighing equipment known as GWP®, or Good Weighing Practice™.
+Our GWP® Verification service provides you with all the information you need concerning calibration frequency and routine testing for your specific process and quality requirements:

 XPR precision balances have a range of quality assurance features that work together to help you ensure accurate results and to comply with any applicable regulations.